nipafx/nipafx.dev/content/articles/2018-09-25-java-11-migration-guide.md

 jdeps --jdk-internals -R --class-path 'libs/*' $project
 ```

-Here, `libs` is a folder containing all of your dependencies and `$project` your project's JAR.
+Here, `§libs` is a folder containing all of your dependencies and `§$project` your project's JAR.
 Analyzing the output is beyond this article's scope but it's not that hard - you'll manage.

 Finding reflective access is a little tougher.
 The run time's default behavior is to warn you once for the first illegal access to a package, which is insufficient.
-Fortunately, there's the `--illegal-access=$value` option, where `$value` can be:
+Fortunately, there's the `§--illegal-access=$value` option, where `§$value` can be:

--   `permit`: Access to all JDK-internal APIs is permitted to code on the class path.
+-   `§permit`: Access to all JDK-internal APIs is permitted to code on the class path.
 For reflective access, a single warning is issued for the *first* access to each package.
 (Default in Java 9, but [will be removed in a future release](http://mail.openjdk.java.net/pipermail/jigsaw-dev/2017-June/012841.html).)
--   `warn`: Behaves like `permit` but a warning is issued for *each* reflective access.
+-   `§warn`: Behaves like `§permit` but a warning is issued for *each* reflective access.
--   `debug`: Behaves like `warn` but a stack trace is included in each warning.
+-   `§debug`: Behaves like `§warn` but a stack trace is included in each warning.
--   `deny`: The option for those who believe in strong encapsulation: All illegal access is forbidden by default.
+-   `§deny`: The option for those who believe in strong encapsulation: All illegal access is forbidden by default.

-Particularly `deny` is very helpful to hunt down reflective access.
+Particularly `§deny` is very helpful to hunt down reflective access.
-It is also a great default value to set once you've collected all required `--add-exports` and `--add-opens` options.
+It is also a great default value to set once you've collected all required `§--add-exports` and `§--add-opens` options.
 This way, no new dependencies can crop up without you noticing it.

 ### Removal Of Deprecated APIs and JavaFX